Mattbusel/Project_Perfume/README.md

 An index.html template provides the basic user interface for the chatbot.
 Dynamic Response Display (Pending):

-AJAX functionality is yet to be implemented to update the chatbot's responses without requiring a full page reload.
+AJAX functionality is yet to be implemented to update the chatbot's responses without requiring a full page reloa.
 Error Handling (Partially Implemented):

 Basic error handling is in place for API response issues and missing email credentials.